kvnang/frkennyang/src/posts/Pilgrim Prep/index.md

 ### 7. Start a walking plan
 - Expect to walk 10-15 km a day during the pilgrimage.
-- Practic walking at least 10 km a day, at least 4 months before departure.
+- Practice walking at least 10 km a day, at least 4 months before departure.

 ### 8. Prepare your feet
 - Get a good pair of walking shoes.